bluesky-social/bsky-docs/blog/2024-08-12-ts-api-refactor.md

 Today we are merging some changes to how the TypeScript `@atproto/api` package works with authentication sessions.
 The changes are mostly backwards compatible, but some parts are now deprecated, and there are some breaking changes for advanced uses.

 The motivation for these changes is the need to make the `@atproto/api` package compatible with OAuth session management.
-We don't have OAuth client support "launched" and documented quiet yet, so you can keep using the current app password authentication system.
-When we do "launch" OAuth support and start encourage it's usage in the near future (see the [OAuth Roadmap](https://github.com/bluesky-social/atproto/discussions/2656)), these changes will make it easier to migrate.
+We don't have OAuth client support "launched" and documented quite yet, so you can keep using the current app password authentication system.
+When we do "launch" OAuth support and begin encouraging its usage in the near future (see the [OAuth Roadmap](https://github.com/bluesky-social/atproto/discussions/2656)), these changes will make it easier to migrate.

 In addition, the redesigned session management system fixes a bug that could cause the session data to become invalid when Agent clones are created (e.g. using `agent.withProxy()`).